ingus-t/SmogDetection-1/README.md

 # Part 4: Web app

 This repository contains all the deployment code for our model: [https://github.com/lalwaniabhi/fastai-v3](https://github.com/lalwaniabhi/fastai-v3).
 Model is deployed and availabe at this address: [https://smog4000.onrender.com](https://smog4000.onrender.com)
+Kaggle notebook with the same model [is available here](https://www.kaggle.com/lalwaniabhishek/smog4000?scriptVersionId=19003864)

 ## Architecture
 This model has been developed with [fast.ai](https://www.fast.ai/).
 [Render](https://render.com/) cloud service is used for hosting.
+Resnet101 model was used.
+99.8% accuracy was achieved on validation set.

 Applied transformations:
 ```